blaizard/bzd/README.md

 ## TODO

-- Fix these tests (hangs from time to time with asan/lsan/ubsan):
+- Fix these tests (hangs from time to time with clang prod and/or asan/lsan/ubsan):
   - //cc/bzd/core/async/tests:multithread
   - //cc/libs/timer/tests/std:tests